ibm-cloud-docs/EventStreams/quick_setup_guide.md

 From the **Topics page**, click the three dots to the right of the topic name and click **Delete this topic**.

-## Create a topic and select number of partitions by using the CLI
+## Step 3: Create a topic and select number of partitions by using the CLI
 {: #create_topic_cli}
 {: step}
 {: cli}